m5ghanba/skema/README.md

 python3 --version
 ```

-If the version shown is ≥3.8, you already meet the requirement and can skip this step.
+If the version shown is between 3.8 and 3.12 (e.g., Python 3.9.13, Python 3.11.5, Python 3.12.7), you already meet the requirement and can skip the installation steps below.
 Otherwise, follow the instructions below to install Python.

 #### On Windows
 1. **Check if Winget is available** (it's built into Windows 10 version 2009 or later, or Windows 11, and most modern systems have it):
    - Open PowerShell or Command Prompt.
    - Type `winget --version` and press Enter.
    - If it shows a version number (e.g., "v1.8.0"), proceed.
 If not (error like "winget is not recognized"), download the App Installer from the Microsoft Store (search for "App Installer") or update Windows via Settings > Update & Security > Windows Update.

-2. **Install Python 3.12** (the latest stable version as of October 2025; this meets the >=3.8 requirement):
+2. **Install Python 3.12.7** (the most reliable and stable subversion of Python 3.12):
    - In your terminal, run:
      ```
      winget install -e --id Python.Python.3.12